bulv1ne/dab-template/README.md

 1. Update the `targets/prod_<environment>.yml` file:
    - Verify the catalog
-   - Update the storage_root
+   - Update the storage_root (TODO: where to get this?)
    - Update the slack_channel_email
-   - Set the service_principal_name (create one in Data Registry if not already done)
+   - Set the service_principal_name

 2. Add the target to the `azure-pipelines.yml` file in the strategy matrix:
    ```yaml